JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p2-traffic-signs/traffic-sign-classifier-project/README.md

 ![No Passing for Vehicles over 3.4 Metric Tons](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p2-traffic-signs/traffic-sign-classifier-project/write-up/test-image-6.JPG)

-* Even when an image is taken from a different perspective than perpindicular, like with **No Passing**, the model picks out the round shape, the white background, and the two car shapes.
+* Even when an image is taken from a different perspective than perpendicular, like with **No Passing**, the model picks out the round shape, the white background, and the two car shapes.
 Interestingly enough, the model is slightly reluctant in its decision as it gives some possibility that the sign is **End of No Passing**.

 ![No Passing](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p2-traffic-signs/traffic-sign-classifier-project/write-up/test-4.JPG)